-You have to remember that Britain has a culture of great Theatre training, very good vocal training (compared to other countries) and solid overall Acting methodology (i.e. breaking down a script, working with directors and delivering a performance) so you have an advantage over other people who don’t have access to go to these schools.
-Of course, some schools are going to be better than others but, as I have mentioned above and as I will go into more detail below, most of what will affect how well you will do in a school will be down to personal preference.
-However, the amount of variance is not going to be as large as a lot of people will claim: the schools are always going to bombard you with hyped-up claims and the students are always going to big up their own establishments.
+You have to remember that Britain has a culture of great theatre training.
+It has brilliant vocal training (compared to other countries) and solid overall acting methodology. (i.e. breaking down a script, working with directors and delivering a performance) You have an advantage over other people who don’t have access to go to these schools.
+Of course, some schools are going to be better than others.
+Most of what will affect how well you will do in a school will be down to personal preference.

 If you are someone who wants a social student experience and values nights out in a town then you really do have to take that into account when choosing.
 I knew that I wanted my student experience to be epic, so somewhere within a city was a MUST!